trail-of-forks/wasm/README.md

 end
 ```

-### `wasmdump` command-line tool
+## `wasmdump` command-line tool

 The module also comes with a simple command-line tool called `wasmdump`,
-dumping all module struct in sexy tree format.
+dumping all module struct in tree format.
 Optionally, it also
 disassembles all functions found when invoked with `--disas` (slow).

-### Version support
+## Version support

-The library was successfully tested on Python 2.7, Python 3.7 and
-PyPy 5.4.
+This project aims to support all Python releases that are still actively
+supported and maintained.
+If you encounter issues with a particular Python
+version, please open an issue.